India has just 1% of the world’s vehicles but accounts for 10% of all road crash deaths.

 Stringent punishment for violation of helmet and seat-belt laws

 The COLORS Alliance

 COLORS (Coalition for Road Safety) is a collective of Indian NGOs and spirited members of the community working cohesively towards bringing significant changes around Road Safety in India.
-An initiative by SaveLIFE Foundation, COLORS presents a unified voice to spread awareness about the epidemic of road accidents in India, which, in the last decade alone, have killed over 13 lakh people and seriously injured or permanently disabled over 50 lakh people across the country.
+An initiative by SaveLIFE Foundation, COLORS presents a unified voice to spread awareness about the epidemic of road crashes in India, which, in the last decade alone, have killed over 13 lakh people and seriously injured or permanently disabled over 50 lakh people across the country.
 COLORS members may or may not be doing direct work in the area of road safety but they have a strong interest in the issue due to its impact on their stakeholders or in some cases, even on their operations.